chisumo2016/employee-management/notes/notes.md

     - Objectives is to create the countries
     - Create the Country Controller php artisan make:controller Admin/CountryController --resource --model=Country
-    - Add the web routes for countries
+    - Add the web index for countries
     - Add route name in master.blade.php
     - Add the UI for index,create, edit
     - Add the all logic inside the controller